gonziilla/myretail/README.md

 ![Image description](https://github.com/gonziilla/myretail/blob/master/images/Okta%20-%20App%20setup.png)

-In case you need to the Auth URL and Access token URL as well, go to your default authorization server: https://{yourdomain}.okta.com/oauth2/default/.well-known/oauth-authorization-server
+In case you need to get the Auth URL and Access token URL for testing, go to your default authorization server: https://{yourdomain}.okta.com/oauth2/default/.well-known/oauth-authorization-server

 4. Once the Application is created, add yourself as a member of the application in the Assignments tab.